SorkinType/Gelasio/fontbakery/fontbakery-report.md

  * U+007F : try adding symbols
  * U+02B9 MODIFIER LETTER PRIME: not included in any glyphset definition
  * U+02BA MODIFIER LETTER DOUBLE PRIME: not included in any glyphset definition
+ * U+02BD MODIFIER LETTER REVERSED COMMA: not included in any glyphset definition
  * U+02BE MODIFIER LETTER RIGHT HALF RING: not included in any glyphset definition
  * U+02BF MODIFIER LETTER LEFT HALF RING: not included in any glyphset definition
  * U+02C0 MODIFIER LETTER GLOTTAL STOP: not included in any glyphset definition
- * U+02C7 CARON: try adding one of: yi, canadian-aboriginal, tifinagh
+ * U+02C7 CARON: try adding one of: tifinagh, yi, canadian-aboriginal
  * U+02C8 MODIFIER LETTER VERTICAL LINE: not included in any glyphset definition
  * U+02C9 MODIFIER LETTER MACRON: not included in any glyphset definition
  * U+02CA MODIFIER LETTER ACUTE ACCENT: not included in any glyphset definition